How would the following substituents affect the rate of a Diels–A... | Channels for Pearson+

 Textbook Question

-How would the following substituents affect the rate of a Diels–Alder reaction? b. an electron-donating substituent in the dienophile
+How would the following substituents affect the rate of a Diels–Alder reaction? a. an electron-donating substituent in the diene

 Verified Solution